-- Crime Victim Compensation (through your county district attorney's office) or through the Sexual Assault Victim Emergency (SAVE) Payment Program.
-These programs may cover other medical expenses, such as tests for pregnancy and sexually transmitted infections, emergency contraception ("the morning after pill"), etc. Please see Section 8: Survivor Resources for referral information - For your comfort, you may have a friend or advocate with you.
+- For your comfort, you may have a friend or advocate with you.
 You do not have to go through this alone.
 You may want to ask if there are specially trained sexual assault victim advocates available through the hospital, the law enforcement agency, or a local, confidential sexual assault services agency.
 Their role is to provide support for you.
-They can help explain the process, assist you in finding helpful resources, and help you to understand vour feelings. - It is helpful to bring an extra set of clothes with you to the hospital, as the ones you are wearing may be taken as evidence.
+They can help explain the process, assist you in finding helpful resources, and help you to understand your feelings. - It is helpful to bring an extra set of clothes with you to the hospital, as the ones you are wearing may be taken as evidence.
 Some facilities may have extra clothing (sweat suits, underwear) available. - Healthcare personnel should provide you with resources for follow-up care, for both medical and emotional needs.